-The property has had a blockwork skin added around the original walls after the date of original construction.
-The property has also been extended.
-It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+The house has been recently altered, external insulation and roughcast has been applied to the outer walls.
+It is assumed that the works were carried out in a manner which complied with all relevant legislation with release of Building Warrant and Completion Certificate, if appropriate.
+If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations, or are exempt.